Rmmichael95/BlockWind/README.md

 ```

 Recommended: import `assets/src/scss/_tokens.scss` inside `app.scss` so SCSS stays aligned with `theme.json` tokens.

+When you add variables there, **always include fallback values** so missing presets don’t break styling.

 > If your SCSS uses `@apply`, you must have Tailwind utilities available.